ChrisWhealy/wasm_sha3/docs/keccak_internals.md

      = 1088 bits
 ```

+Steps 2 to 5 below describe the SHA3 absorb phase, and step 6 describes the squeeze phase.

 1. To start with, the Keccak function's internal state is initialised to 200 bytes of `0x00`.

 2. Consume `rate` bits from the input file/stream.